 Most of the development within and around the district has continued to be focused on residential apartments.
 The demand for this type of housing across the City and in the surrounding burbs has remained very high and vacancy rates in some areas are at or below two percent.

-A project from Oakwood Corporation for an 80 unit affordable housing development at the area near Stonecreek Drive and Highway PD (the westernmost part of the empty parcel there) is nearing completion.
+The 80 unit affordable housing development from Oakwood Corporation at the area near Stonecreek Drive and Highway PD (the westernmost part of the empty parcel there) is nearing completion.
 According to Oakwood, the buildings will be ready for occupancy on March 1st and April 1st next year.
 To reiterate, this project had my full support as a part of the City's overall affordable housing strategy.
 There is a lot of misinformation about what "affordable housing" really is, particularly related to Section 42 tax credits.
 Please note, this is not "Section 8" housing.
-The developer (Oakwood), with the City's backing, will be using tax incentivized financing to develop most units that are below market rate rents.
+The developer (Oakwood), with the City's backing, is using tax incentivized financing to develop most units that are below market rate rents.
 It also includes some family-friendly three bedroom units in the mix.

 I am not currently aware of any active development proposals for the SW corner of the PD/Maple Grove intersection.